Frequently Asked Questions

 What is a Newsstand? (back)

-The Calendar is searchable by state or by state and city.
+The City Calendar is searchable by state or by state and city.
 It allows you to post in the most effective way and find events near you or in cities you plan to visit.
 The calendar includes civic events, cultural events, club gatherings, concerts, events for children and even events like garage sales and real estate open houses.

-Each time a user purchases content on Watchdog City, he or she has the opportunity to rate the content based on whether the user feedback is positive or negative.
+Each time a user purchases content on Watchdog City, he or she has the opportunity to rate the content based on whether the user credibility rating is positive or negative.
 The ratings system also allows for more in-depth measures, based on different standards for Journalists and Bloggers.
 Journalists must abide by the Watchdog City Journalists Code of Ethics, and Bloggers must also maintain minimum standards of conduct that promote a fair and honest information marketplace.
-Content providers - journalists and bloggers -- who do good work will gain a reputation over time that will grow their buyer audience, whether they produce news or how to videos.
+Content providers — journalists and bloggers — who do good work will gain a reputation over time that will grow their buyer audience, whether they produce news or how to videos.
 Journalists and Bloggers will also have opportunities to answer praise and criticism from users who buy their content.
 This Internet meritocracy will allow the best journalists and bloggers to thrive and prosper, and those doing less satisfactory work to either do better or fail.